sebsciarra/HugoWebsite/content/technical_content/svd/index.md

-Third, although I often include code in papers so that readers can explore concepts, I decided to not include the Python code I used to create mathematical animations.
+Third, although I often include code in papers so that readers can explore concepts, I decided to not include the Python code I used to create mathematical animations given the considerable length of the script.
 For readers interested in how I created my animations, the source code can be viewed in [this GitHub repository](#).

 # Introduction